 The yuan, the supposed star of this soup is made of glutinous rice flour and water.
 Also called sweet rice flour, the flour does not contain gluten nor is it sweet.
 It is merely a flour that has a sticky quality about it when cooked, and these dough balls have a sticky, squidgy, doughy sort of texture when eaten in the soup.

-Another thing I remember from when my mum made this soup is that she said it would keep us really warm…and she was right!
+Whenever my mum made this soup, she said it would keep us really warm...and she was right!
 Perhaps it was the hot dough balls, radiating heat on the inside as they digested that made us feel warm, or perhaps it was that they made us feel so full that we felt comfortable and cozy inside.
-I’m not exactly sure, but whatever it was, she was right, and we always welcomed it in the middle of the December when it was undoubtedly cold in Canada.
+I'm not exactly sure, but whatever it was, she was right, and we always welcomed it in the middle of the December!

 Savory Chinese Winter Solstice Soup